lsst-dm/dmtn-156/index.rst

 an implementation of :abbr:`APDB (Alert Production Database)` which uses Apache Cassandra as a backend.
 It is a continuation of the previous tests with relational databases which were described in `DMTN-113`_.
-Those tests showed serious scalability issues which practically rules out use of that technology in a production setup.
+Those tests showed serious scalability issues which practically rule out use of that technology in a production setup.
 Scaling performance to acceptable level will likely need a distributed system that has larger aggregate I/O throughput and IOPS and uses RAM for faster data access.

-`Apache Cassandra`_ is a well-known NoSQL database system with a number of attractive features that can help with the implementation of such scalable
+`Apache Cassandra`_ is a popular NoSQL database system with a number of attractive features that can help with the implementation of such scalable
 system: